TheSharpOwl/Bison_API_Tutorial/README.md

 # Bison_API_Tutorial
-A tutorial about using Bison C++ and C APIs with a hand written Parser.
+A tutorial about using Bison C++ and C APIs with a hand-written Scanner.

 ## Links
 1. C API (To be added)